This post may contain affiliate links. Please read my disclosure and privacy policy.

 Coconut Flour Cookies that are Vegan & Keto

 Last month I shared an easy recipe for vegan coconut flour chocolate chip cookies.
-The results were delicious, surprising (used dates to help sweeten them, as well as add structure to the cookies), and gobbled up by my husband and son.
-And me!
+The results were delicious, surprising (I used dates to help sweeten them, as well as add structure to the cookies), and gobbled up by my husband and son (and me!).

 Two good friends of mine loved the look and sound of the cookies, too.
 But both are following keto diets.
-Was there a way I could make the recipe keto-friendly?
+Was there a way I could make the dessert keto-friendly?

-I couldn’t (the dates, in particular, posed the biggest challenge).
+I could not (the dates, in particular, posed the biggest challenge).

 I think you know what had to happen.
-Back to the drawing board (hooray!) for a brand new recipe: Keto Vegan Coconut Flour Cookies studded with chocolate chips!
+Back to the drawing board (hooray!) for a brand new coconut flour cookie recipe: Keto Vegan Coconut Flour Cookies studded with chocolate chips!

 Soft, yet slightly crispy at the corners, these coconut flour cookies are also: